BoQsc/ModernGnomeExtension/README.md

-## Reloading extension for developers
+## Reloading extension for developers by using Command Line
 ```
 busctl --user call \
 >     org.gnome.Shell \